 Transportation is now the number one source of carbon emissions in the U.S. and a key contributor to climate change.

 A history of discriminatory land use planning left communities of color underserved by public transit and more likely to live near busy roads, freeways and highways, ports, airports, and other major sources of tailpipe emissions.
 Emissions from diesel and gasoline-powered vehicles contribute to asthma, allergies, cancers, cardiovascular disease, heart attacks and hospitalization, problems focusing, lower IQ and test scores, and even premature death.
 There are now more premature deaths from transportation-related pollution than traffic-related accidents.

 All of this is worse in the middle of a respiratory pandemic.
 Not only do these transportation inequities leave us more at-risk, people of color disproportionately rely on public transit to get to school, work, and to live our lives.
-There are worrying signs that transit agencies are not consistently implementing CDC recommendations for social distancing and proper sanitation – creating a risk that transit hubs could become COVID-19 super-accelerators.
+There are worrying signs that transit agencies are not consistently implementing CDC recommendations for social distancing and PPE – leaving transit workers and riders to fear for their safety.
 Combined with the funding challenges from a global recession, the result could set back badly needed investments in clean, affordable public transit for years to come.

 What we’re doing about it?

 - We are raising awareness of the threat to communities of color and to public transit from COVID-19, and lifting up specific policy recommendations that transit agencies and federal actors can implement to ensure the health and safety of riders and workers while ensuring reliable, affordable, and equitable service now and into the future.

 - We use music, art, & education to reach impacted communities who’ve traditionally been left out of the climate conversation and give them a platform to tell their story of how transportation pollution is impacting their lives.
 Watch our music video and learn about our art contest.